KHP-Informatics/DNAscan/README.md

 #### Obtain with Docker

 IMPORTANT: if you want to use the intensive mode or the annotation step of DNAscan you need to register and download both Annovar and GATK 3.8.
-Remember to mirrow into the container the folder where you have deployed these using the -v flag of copying them inside the container using the docker cp command as descripbed below
+Remember to mirror into the container the folder where you have deployed these using the -v flag or copy them inside the container using the docker cp command as described below.
 The easiest way to get started with DNAscan is to use its Docker image:

 ```bash
 sudo docker run  -v /path/to/your/data_folder:/container/path/where/you/want/your/data [-p 8080:8080] --storage-opt size=50G  -it compbio/dnascan /bin/bash
 ```
-Please set the needed container size taking into account the "Minimum requierements".
+Please set the needed container size taking into account the "Minimum requirements".

 The -v option adds your data folder (assuming you have some data to run DNAscan on), -p mirrows the container port 8080 to your host port 8080.
 This will be necessary if you want to use the iobio services.
 The --storage-opt size=Ngigas option defines the maximum size of the container, setting it to N gigabytes.
 This number would depend on you plans.
 If you want to perform annotation, the databases used by DNAscan (clinvar,CADD,etc) are about 350G.
 We recomend N = 500 if you want to install the whole pipeline (including annotation).
 To this number you should add what needed for your analysis, e.g. if you are planning to download data, the size of you data to analyse etc. A workaround to this is to use the mirrowed host folder as outdir for your analysis and as annovar folder.
 This folder does not have such size limit.